dodyg/practical-aspnetcore/projects/datastar/README.md

 * [data-on-click](data-on-click)

-  This example shows to use `data-on-click` to update other signals or perform operations.
+  This example shows to use `data-on:click` to update other signals or perform operations.

 * [data-on-custom-event](data-on-custom-event)